Photos of a Hosta Plant's Stages of Growth: From Sprouts to Blooms

 Day 28: 12 Inches

 I thought it was finished growing, but obviously it was not.
-It's grown so much more, I am posting another picture.
-It's really filled out and so pretty.
+It grew so much more over the next week that I took another photo.
+It had really filled out and grown so pretty.
 You'll be amazed.

 From Small Sprouts to Large Leaves